Siyam-Bhuiyan/WorldScars/backend/cloudinary_image_upload.md

-# 📸 Cloudinary Image Upload Backend Integration Guide
+# 📸 Cloudinary Image Upload Integration Guide for Spring Boot

-A comprehensive guide for integrating Cloudinary image upload functionality in Spring Boot applications.
-This document provides the exact code and configuration needed for successful image uploads.
+A universal, step-by-step guide for implementing Cloudinary image upload functionality in any Spring Boot application.
+Copy-paste ready code and configuration for quick integration.

 ## 🎯 Overview

-This guide covers the backend implementation for uploading images to Cloudinary cloud storage service using Spring Boot, JPA, and PostgreSQL.
+This guide provides a complete backend implementation for uploading images to Cloudinary cloud storage service using Spring Boot.
+Works with any database (PostgreSQL, MySQL, H2, etc.) and can be adapted to any project structure.

 ---

 ## 📋 Prerequisites

-- Java 17+
+- Java 11+ (recommended Java 17+)
-- Spring Boot 3.x
+- Spring Boot 2.7+ or 3.x
-- PostgreSQL database
+- Any database (PostgreSQL, MySQL, H2, etc.)
-- Cloudinary account (free tier available)
+- Cloudinary account (free tier available at cloudinary.com)
-- Maven build tool
+- Maven or Gradle build tool

 ---